dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 ## Session state

 Session state is an ASP.NET Core scenario for storage of user data while the user browses a web app.
-Session state uses a dictionary or hash table maintained by the app to persist data across requests from a client.
-The session data is backed by a cache.
+Session state uses a store maintained by the app to persist data across requests from a client.
+The session data is backed by a cache and considered ephemeral data&mdash;the site should continue to function without the session data.

 ASP.NET Core maintains session state by providing a cookie to the client that contains a session ID, which is sent to the app with each request.
 The app uses the session ID to fetch the session data.
 Because the session cookie is specific to the browser, sessions aren't shared across browsers.
 Session cookies are deleted when the browser session ends.
 If a cookie is received for an expired session, a new session is created that uses the same session cookie.